LuanRT/YouTube.js/examples/auth/README.md

 # Cookies

 > **Note**
-> This is not as reliable as OAuth2 as cookies expire and can be completely revoked at any time.
+> This is not as reliable as OAuth2.
+Cookies can expire and are not very secure.

 ```js
 const yt = await Innertube.create({